LibrariesHacked/librarieshacked/index.md

 > <br/>
 > **Open Data Institute**

-Publishing library data openly will enable library services to share data practices, become more data-informed in decision making, and enable innovative applications to be built from that data.
+Publishing library open data will enable library services to share data effectively, become more data-informed in decision making, and enable innovative applications to be built from their data.

 {% include button.html text="Projects" link="/projects" %}